Eric Margolis (journalist)

 Eric S. Margolis (born 1943) is an American-born journalist and writer.
 For 27 years, ending in 2010, he was a contributing editor to the Toronto Sun chain of newspapers, writing mainly about the Middle East, South Asia and Islam.
 He contributed to the Huffington Post until 2017 and appears frequently on Canadian television broadcasts, as well as on CNN.
 A multinational, he holds residences in New York, Paris, Toronto and Banff, Alberta, Canada.
 Margolis inherited Canadian vitamin manufacturer Jamieson Laboratories from his father in 1989 and owned it until 2014, when he sold it to a US private equity firm.

 Biography

 Background

-Margolis was born in New York City in 1943 to Henry M. Margolis and Nexhmie Zaimi, an American-Albanian.
+Margolis was born in New York City in 1943 to Henry M. Margolis, a Jewish-American and Nexhmie Zaimi, an American-Albanian.
 His father was a New York businessman, restaurant owner, theatrical producer and investor, while his mother was a journalist and author.
 Eric Margolis holds degrees from the School of Foreign Service at Georgetown University, the University of Geneva, Switzerland, and New York University's MBA Program.